-Social Media Video – The Playbook
+Video Production for Social Media – The Playbook

 A framework for planning and producing effective social-first video.

-We update this page periodically – the last update was in March 2024.
+We update this page periodically – the last update was in August 2024.

 There are thousands of articles and accounts that claim to hold the secret recipe for successful social video content.
 This page is not a how-to guide, and that’s because we don’t believe a single recipe for guaranteed success with social video exists.

-What is “social-first” video?
+What is social-first video?

-We mean video content that has been produced specifically for consumption on social media platforms.
+Social-first video is video content that has been produced specifically for consumption on social media platforms.

 And, contrary to what some people might tell you, there is no cookie cutter approach to making successful social-first content.
 Different things will work for different brands and organisations.
 Why?
 Firstly, because their audiences are different and social media is a fundamentally audience-driven thing.
 But also because “success” will (and should) mean different things to different brands and organisations.